ExPLoRA: Parameter-Efficient Extended Pre-training to Adapt Vision Transformers under Domain Shifts

 Table 1: Linear probing results on fMoW-RGB.

-Here, we show a sneak-peek of our results on the fMoW-RGB validation dataset.
-In Table 1, #Pre-train parameters refers to the number of trainable parameters used on the new domain (i.e. satellite images of fMoW-RGB).
-We show that our ExPLoRA-tuned ViT learns strong unsupervised representations-- with linear probing, we achieve a large 8.28% improvement in top 1 accuracy over prior state-of-the-art fully pre-trained backbones, while using a fraction of the ViT parameters.
+We also show that our ExPLoRA-tuned ViT learns strong unsupervised representations-- with linear probing, we achieve a large 8.28% improvement in top 1 accuracy over prior state-of-the-art fully pre-trained backbones, while using a fraction of the ViT parameters.
+Here in Table 1, #Pre-train parameters refers to the number of trainable parameters used on the new domain (i.e. satellite images of fMoW-RGB).

 For further results on satellite image datasets and on the WILDS benchmark, please read our paper!